timhagn/100-days-of-code/r1-log.md

 RegEx % ).
 Why isn't there a _simple_
 alternative for DOMParser in @nodejs?
 Or did I miss something in @Gatsby?

+### R1D100 + P19
+Sidetracked myself from the portfolio with creating a React Component for automated mocking up of Screenshots to be realized as a @npmjs & #Drupal module later on (was dissatisfied with my project images ; ).
+Only fixed some grid CSS on the site...